wearerequired/capistrano-wearerequired/README.md

 ## Changelog

+### 1.2.0

+* Support WP-CLI 2.0.0 and newer
+  In WP-CLI 2.0.0 the `wp language plugin` and `wp language theme` commands were introduced.

 ### 1.1.0

 * Support WP-CLI 1.2.0 and newer
   In WP-CLI v1.2.0 the  `wp core language` command was changed to `wp language core`.
 * Get deployer's name from Git config in `SlackistranoMessagingElements`